Shivanikanodia/Fraud-Detection-Engine-/README.md

 ## Model Selection, Model Traning and Model Evaluation:

-To reduce data leakage, transactions were split using a time-based strategy (train on earlier dates, test on later dates), ensuring the model does not learn from future information.
+- To reduce data leakage, transactions were split using a time-based strategy (train on earlier dates, test on later dates), ensuring the model does not learn from future information.

-Stratified train-test split and scale_pos_weight = (# non-fraud / # fraud) in XGBoost for imbalance data.
+-Stratified train-test split and scale_pos_weight = (# non-fraud / # fraud) in XGBoost for imbalance data.

+**Model Training:**
+Two datasets were explored during development.

+- Initial exploratory modeling was conducted on a transaction-only dataset. to understand merchant, time, account level activity and channel-level fraud patterns.

+- The final production model was trained on an enriched dataset that includes both transaction-level and user-level features (demographics, location, distance-based features), which significantly improved recall and stability.

+Only the enriched dataset and corresponding pipeline are used in production.

 Multiple Models were evaluated: Logisitc Regression, Random Forest, Gradient Boosting Decision trees and Xgboost.